kikuchiyo/device_connection_en/secretbased_authentication.md

 ## Authentication Process

 The main authentication process for device connection is as follows:

-- a.
-Pre-register device in the cloud
+1. Pre-register device in the cloud
-- b.
-On the edge side, configure the device information registered in the cloud, and mainly burn into the device triple
+2. On the edge side, configure the device information registered in the cloud, and mainly burn into the device triple
-- c.
-Power-on on edge side, connect to network, and try to log in.
+3. Power-on on edge side, connect to network, and try to log in.
 Device triple authentication in the cloud
    - Successful: Returned successfully, the device is instructed to send data
    - Failure: Return failed, connection is interrupted
-- d.
-The device sends data via MQTT protocol
+4. The device sends data via MQTT protocol
-- e.
-The cloud issues instructions via the MQTT protocol
+5. The cloud issues instructions via the MQTT protocol
-- f.
-The device side responds to the cloud requests
+6. The device side responds to the cloud requests

 The specific flow chart is as follows: